CryogenicPlanet/Nps-Hsr-Grad-2017/docs/index.md

 ## Repurposed

 This solution was migrate to node from php, adding custom image qr code generation and was used for [Oak Codefest](http://codefest.oakridge.in) for all participants.
-The repository migrated from just mainted by me, to the [Oak Codefest Team](https://github.com/oakblr) and is mainted at https://github.com/oakblr/Codefest-Emailer
+The repository migrated from just mainted by me, to the [Oak Codefest Team](https://github.com/oakblr) and is mainted at [Codefest Emailer](https://github.com/oakblr/Codefest-Emailer)